Healthy Homes Assessment Parkvale

 building insulation inspection

-A cozy dry house is an ideal home
+A cozy dry house is a healthy home

 Insulation Parkvale

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-Find out all the details about the Healthy Homes insulation quality.
+Find out all the details about this Healthy Homes insulation standard.

 Parkvale Moisture Ingress & Drainage

-Check out the complete details of The Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection